rar0n/sd-webui-Lora-queue-helper/README.md

 #### A few tips / my use case
  + Tick "Use Custom Lora path", then paste in your category folder of Lora's you want to test.
     + (My Lora folders are far too numerous to be useful without "Use Custom Lora path")
- + If you have hard drive space limitations, use symbolic links to folders on other drives (Preferably a fast M2.nvme drive...).
-There needs to be a symbolic link from each of Automatic1111's appropriate folder (Lora folder, Embeddings folder, Models folder, VAE, what have you).
+ + Automatic1111 follows any subfolders / sub directories that you make within its different resource folders, like for Lora's.
+And also symbolic links.
+So you can have it organized.
    + Using symlinks you can easily-ish add or remove said links (easier if using a script), to isolate Automatic1111'a access to SD1.5, SD2.1 or SDXL stuff (models) for ease of further batch operations.
 For example adding only one type of SD models with "X/Y/Z plot" and "Checkpoint name" (say only SDXL, or only SD1.5).
+   + If you have hard drive space limitations, use symbolic links to folders on other drives (Preferably a fast M2.nvme drive).
+There needs to be a symbolic link from each of Automatic1111's appropriate folders (Lora folder, Embeddings folder, Models folder, VAE, what have you).
+ + This extension only works for Lora's (also if using symbolic links).

 #### Todo, or wish-list: